What Are YouTube Tags and How to Optimize Them for SEO

-- Google Trends: Google Trends enables you to see trending keywords.
+- Google Trends (opens in a new tab): Google Trends enables you to see trending keywords.
 When you search a term, you can click on Web Search to drop down to YouTube Search.
 There, you’ll find Related topics and Related queries that might be relevant keywords for your videos.

 You can also use similar keyword tools you would use for search engine SEO for YouTube, as searches on Google or another search engine may be similar to searches on YouTube.
 In YouTube Studio, if you notice in Traffic source: External that many of your visitors are coming from Google Search, you might add similar keywords that work for you on Google to your YouTube tags when relevant.

 If you’re new to YouTube altogether, you can start with your Google Search strategy.
-You can also check out the YouTube tags competitors have listed for videos with similar content by using a tool like vidIQ or TubeBuddy.
-Once your videos are up and running, we recommend adopting an agile SEO strategy so you can adjust the keywords and phrases you’re targeting in your tags based on changing YouTube search terms.
+You can also check out the YouTube tags competitors have listed for videos with similar content by using a tool like vidIQ (opens in a new tab) or TubeBuddy (opens in a new tab).
+Once your videos are up and running, we recommend adopting an agile SEO strategy so you can adjust the keywords and phrases you're targeting in your tags based on changing YouTube search terms.